 Corporate bonds that have greater default risk must offer higher yields to attract investors.
 In weak economies, a diversified portfolio of high-yield bonds can boost your income.
 As the economy picks up steam, these bonds, which normally sell at steep discounts, are likely to outperform their higher-quality brethren.
 The reason is that the strengthening economy tends to improve the prospects of high-yield corporate bond issuers, thereby reducing default risk and increasing the prices bid on this debt.

-Exchange-traded funds (ETFs) are baskets of assets that are usually tied to major indices.
-For example, several ETFs track the S&P; 500, such as one offered by Vanguard.
+Exchange-traded funds, or ETFs, are baskets of assets that are usually tied to major indices.
+For example, several ETFs track the S&P 500, such as one offered by Vanguard.
 ETFs trade like shares of stock on an exchange.
 They are much like index mutual funds, except they usually have lower fees and often benefit from down markets.
-Some bond ETFs, like the ProShares UltraShort 3-7 Year Treasury Fund, that are engineered to increase in value as bond prices weaken.
-Often, these are leveraged – that is, they use debt – so that they rise faster than interest rates.
+Some bond ETFs are engineered to increase in value as bond prices weaken.
+Often, these are leveraged — that is, they use debt — so that they rise faster than interest rates.
 The risk with these is that they can be volatile and lose value quickly if interest rates decline unexpectedly.